feathersjs/docs/guides/step-by-step/generators/gen-app.md

 Now let's write a new project using the Feathers generators.

-This project has users who may be members of one or more teams.
+This project will have users who may be members of one or more teams.
 We want to display teams with all their members.

 ## Create the app